In part 1 of a 3 part series, mountain instructor Iain Miller describes the incredible adventures to be had on the spectacular Donegal coast.

 Raising the bar a little more the next set of islands have longer sea passages involving circumnavigations around other islands and outlaying skerries.
 A wee bit of nautical knowledge is required to reach these middle distance outposts.
 Umfin, Tororragaun and Raithlin O’Birne each offer a remote island experience the landings of Umfin And Raithlin O’Birne being quite easy rocky beach landings and Tororragaun being a tidal rocky shelf landing.

-The final set of islands are the very remote and harder to reach with over 5 kilometre sea passage from mainland Donegal and no human inhabitants at all.
+The final set of islands are the very remote and harder to reach with over 5-kilometre sea passage from mainland Donegal and no human inhabitants at all.
 Stags Rocks and Roan Inish both providing very different far distant island experiences.
-The Stags are very rarely visited and landed on as they are tiny and steep side lumps of rock, they are also open to every ripple of motion south through to north.
+The Stags are very rarely visited and landed on as they are tiny and steep side lumps of rock, they are also open to every ripple of motion south through to the north.

 Iain Miller is a fully qualified mountain instructor with over 30 years experience and is company director of Unique Ascent which provides outdoor adventure holidays, outdoor activities and mountain training courses with a difference.
 To find out more about Unique Ascent and the outdoor adventure packages they offer, visit their website Unique Ascent.